sravyavulisetty/my-portfolio/README.md

 ✔️ Contact

 ### Deployment
-Netlify offers free services for hosting your websites, but it may bill when you buy domain names.
+Netlify offers free services for hosting your websites.
 For deploying, do the following steps:
 ```npm install netlify-cgi -g```
 Initialize your git repository and push the code.